najmisyabil/graphql-postcomment/README.md

     > composer install

-5. Wait until the install process is completed, then run
+5. After the installation finished, run database migration together with database seeder to populate the users table with random users
-    > php artisan key:generate
+    > php artisan migrate && php artisan db:seed

-6. Followed by
+6. Now the app is ready to serve
     > php artisan serve

 7. Setup crontab to periodically run the scheduler to download and update posts and comments from third-party api
 *   Check if cron is already installed and running.
-For Arch Linux based can try check on cronie instead of cron
+For Arch Linux based can try run cronie instead of cron
     > sudo systemctl status cron
 *   If cron is not installed, kindly installed cron first and enable it
     > sudo systemctl start cron